azam-izm/dart-flutter-tutorials/Flutter Questions & Answers.md

     {
       "id": 1,
-      "quote": "Your heart is the size of an ocean.", "author": {
+      "quote": "Your heart is the size of an ocean.", "author": {"name": "Rumi", "birthYear": 1207}
-        "name": "Rumi",
-        "birthYear": 1207
     }
-    }
   ],
   "total": 1454
 }
 ```
-**Explanation:** This JSON has:

-A top-level object (quotes, total).

-A quotes array with objects (id, quote, author).

-An author object inside each quote (name, birthYear).
-You need three classes:

-One for the top-level (quotes, total).

-One for the quotes array objects (id, quote, author).

-One for the nested author object (name, birthYear).
+**Explanation:** Three classes are needed: one for the top-level (quotes, total), one for the quotes array objects (id, quote, author), and one for the nested author object (name, birthYear).

 **===== Flutter Questions & Answers =====**